himmAllRight/himmAllRight-source/resources/templates/md/posts/how-i-asked-my-groomsmen.md

 1. Find your computer.
 2. Go to [http://ryan.himmelwright.net/message/]("http://ryan.himmelwright.net/message/") and follow the instructions.
+NO LONGER ACTIVE.
 3. Text Me